globelabs/api/PHP/docs/sms.md

 ## Introduction

-The Globe Short Message Service(SMS) API lets you develop client applications to communicate with people using the most basic form of electronic communication, text messaging.
+The Globe Short Message Service(SMS) API lets you develop client applications to communicate with people using text messaging.
 This document describes how to use the OAUTH/RESTful calling style and client library for PHP.

 ## Getting Started